"Spillways are structures constructed to provide safe release of flood waters from a dam to a downstream area".

 Every reservoir has a certain capacity to store water.
 If the reservoir is full and flood water enters it, the reservoir level will go up and may eventually result in over-topping of the dam.
 To avoid this situation, the flood has to be passed on to the downstream and this is done by providing a spillway which draws water from the top of the reservoir.
 A spillway can be a part of the dam or separate from it.

 Spillways can be controlled or uncontrolled.
 A controlled spillway is provided with gates which can be raised or lowered.
-Controlled spillways have certain advantages as will be clear from the discussion that follows.
+Controlled spillways have certain advantages.
 When a reservoir is full, its water level will be the same as the crest level of the spillway.

 The top of the dam will have to be higher than the maximum reservoir level corresponding to the design flood for the spillway, while the effective storage available is only up to the normal reservoir level.
 The storage available between the maximum reservoir level and the normal reservoir level is called the surcharge storage and is only a temporary storage in uncontrolled spillways.
 Thus for a given height of the dam, part of the storage - the surcharge storage is not being utilized.
 In a controlled spillway, water can be stored even above the spillway crest level by keeping the gates closed.
 The gates can be opened when a flood has to be passed.
 Thus controlled spillways allow more storage for the same height of the dam.